Front page > Investment cases > Curasight

 The starting point is therefore that if you can visualize the cancer on a scan image – then it is very likely that you can also treat the cancer with targeted radionuclide radiotherapy, as the same biomarker, uPAR, and the same substance is used to bind to the receptor in uTRACE and uTREAT – in other words “What you see – is what you treat”.
 The studies with uTRACE, which have shown uptake in tumors, thus show that uTREAT will also bind to the tumor and exert its anti-cancer effect through local radiotherapy.

-Curasight has continuously expanded its pipeline to now cover four indications: brain cancer, prostate cancer, head and neck cancer and neuroendocrine cancer.
-The uTRACE diganostic platform is the most advanced and the easiest and least costly platform to develop.
-Curasight has completed 5 Phase 2 clinical studies and has 3 ongoing Phase 2 clinical studies.
+Curasight has continuously expanded its pipeline to cover a number of different indications: brain cancer, prostate cancer, head and neck cancer, non-small cell lung cancer (NSCLC), pancreatic cancer and neuroendocrine cancer.
+The uTRACE diganostic platform is the most advanced and the easiest and least expensive platform to develop.
+Curasight has completed 5 phase 2 clinical studies and has plans for phase 3 studies in the future.

 uTREAT has previously shown efficacy in preclinical studies in prostate and colon cancer, is in preclinical testing in glioblastoma (aggressive brain cancer).
 The first step in the testing of new targeted radionuclides is the study of biodistribution, where both binding to the implanted human glioblastoma tumors as well as distribution to organs is tested.
 The binding to the tumor must be sufficiently high to allow a therapeutic response and the biodistribution to organs must be such that serious side effects are unlikely.